hornjason/ansible-ocp-azure/README.md

   cp vars.yml.example vars.yml
   ```
  7. Fill out required variables below.
- 8. Due to bug https://github.com/ansible/ansible/issues/40332 if the ansible control host used to deploy from has LANG set to something other than `en` then `unset LANG`
+ 8. Due to bug https://github.com/ansible/ansible/issues/40332 if the ansible control host used to deploy from has LANG set to something other than `en` then you must  `unset LANG`

 ## Required Variables
 Most defaults are specified in `role/azure/defaults/main.yml`,  Sensitive information is left out and should be entered in `vars.yml`.
 Below are required variables that should be filled in before deploying.